 By Pascal Lottaz, Ingemar Ottosson

-Lottaz and Ottosson explore the intricate relationship between neutral Sweden and Imperial Japan during the latter’s fifteen years of warfare in Asia and in the Pacific.
-While Sweden’s relationship with European Axis powers took places under the premiss of existential security concerns, the case of...
+We thank Ekman & Co AB and Gadelius Holding Ltd for their kind and generous support, making this research available online for free.
+Lottaz and Ottosson explore the intricate relationship between neutral Sweden and Imperial Japan during the latter’s 15 years of warfare in Asia and in the ...

 By Richard Carrier